-And when you can do that, you can avoid marketing landmines: unseen hazards that can either propel your brand—or kill it.
+And when you can understand your customers more deeply, you can avoid marketing landmines: unseen hazards that can either propel your brand—or kill it.

 Recognizing your customers’ deeply rooted drives, feelings, pleasures, and fears gives you insight into the best way to reach your audience.
 Viewing marketing challenges through Ethical Frames also allows you to see the effect of the tribe on individual behavior.
 This clarity can change everything.

 - Your positioning will be much stronger and more compelling

 - You’ll be able to recognize marketing landmines and avoid them or use them to your advantage

 - You’ll be able to more clearly describe and really see your target audience